 RELATED: Are you ready for Halloween?
 Here is an entire page dedicated to playing ideas!

 The more children have in their hands to explore freely now, the more they can connect the dots later when the more complex topics come.

-This exploration is incredibly important for little learners!
+This kind of creative exploration is essential for little learners’ development!